Skip to content Skip to Navigation

 These changes have been implemented to establish a method to assess the architectural competencies specific to Ontario practice and an alternative to acquire knowledge of practice in Canada prior to professional practice.

-Until December 31, 2024, a transition period has been established to minimize any disruption to Intern Architects who are close to completing their experience hour requirements.
-Any Intern Architect enrolled in the IAP beginning January 1, 2025 will be required to complete the new requirements above.
+(Until December 31, 2024, there was a transition period to minimize any disruption to Intern Architects who are close to completing their experience hour requirements.
+Any Intern enrolled in the IAP beginning January 1, 2025 must complete the requirements above.)

 Existing Intern Architects who wish to transition to the new requirements prior to December 31, 2024 should contact the OAA at iap@oaa.on.ca.